cecat/soundviz/README.md

 3. Pie graphs showing distribution of event types for each camera (sound source).
 4. Pie graphs showing the distribution of individual yamnet *classes* for each *group*.

+This code has only been tested on MacOS (running Sequoia 15.1) with Apple M2 10-core processor.

 ## Reqirements